Competitor Analysis

 2. Help you manage and understand the competitive advantages/disadvantages each competitor offers.

-3. Provide you with the basis to develop strategies to achieve competitive advantage in future.
+3. Provide you with the basis to develop strategies to achieve a competitive advantage in future.

 4. Help forecast how competitors might respond to new products or pricing strategies.